szotaa/captcha-generator/README.md

 Generates 0 - 10 digit long captchas with preset blur values stored as .bmp files.

-Java witch javaFX (MVC design pattern) was used to create user inteface, C was used to create bmp generator;
+Java with javaFX (MVC design pattern) was used to create user inteface, C was used to create bmp generator;

 In order to make this app working, compile and save files in the same directory as: